-Participants will be found by public advertising in local newspapers, community radio, television media and social media through the Woolcock website and its database of
+Participants will be found by public advertising in local newspapers, community radio, television media and social media through the Woolcock website and its database of research volunteers which will direct all volunteers to the online screening website (Appendix A).

 11. Methods: Assignment of interventions